 And without flame.

 Believe it or not, freak shows of various kinds ran at the CNE until the early 70s.
-Under the stewardship of Conklin, the Ex had a distinctly seedy element that, like it or not, is long gone today.
+Yes, the Ex had a distinctly seedy element that, like it or not, is long gone today.

 Now considered completely gauche, the touring attractions often featured people who were extremely overweight or underweight, suffering from serious disabilities, or unable to find work in any other field because of their condition.

 Cars were still a relative rarity on Toronto's streets, though they were a hugely popular exhibit at the Crystal Palace, when these pictures were taken, and horses were still common working animals as well as a viable mode of transportation.

 At the Ex, performers wowed spectators with daredevil tricks and perfectly synchronized dance routines all from the back of well-trained horses.

 For decades, performing elephants were a staple at circuses and fairs across North America, and the CNE was no exception.
 One particular 500-pound, big-eared visitor to the Ex was apparently able to waterski, or at least withstand being pulled behind a boat.

 When they weren't wrestling with water craft, the elephants were used in circus acts, parades and countless other highly dubious roles.
 Off duty, the animals were also available for a bit of old-fashioned gawping.

-Bike stunts like these are no longer part of the Ex, though if you ask me they really should be.
+Bike stunts like these are no longer part of the Ex.
 Auto polo, shown above, was exactly what it sounds like.
 A game of polo - complete with mallet and ball - with stripped-down, two-man cars instead of horses.

 Though it's doubtful bikes drew as much attention as the roaring autos - cars would later get an entire building at the CNE - I think we can all appreciate the skill involved here.